 Site area as determined by actual on-site survey.
 Ac.
-Subtract land within the existing and ultimate right-of-way of existing streets, utility rights-of-way and easements. - Ac.
-Subtract land which is not contiguous; i.e., + Ac.
-A separate parcel which does not abut or adjoin, nor shaboundaries with, the rest of the development; and/or are com non Land which is cut off from the main parcel (1) by an ex or major collector street as defined within § 140-29C of Subdivision and Land Development, or (2) so that it is unavailable for building purposes.
-Chapter r 140, Subtract land which in a previously approved subdivision 8 Ac. was reserved for resource reasons such as flooding, or for recreation. - Ac.
+Subtract land within the existing and ultimate right-of- of existing streets, utility rights-of-way and easements. way - Ac.
+Subtract land which is not contiguous; i.e., - Ac.
+A separate parcel which does not abut or adjoin, no boundaries with, the rest of the development; and/o ommon Land which is cut off from the main parcel (1) by an expressway, arterial, or major collector street as defined within § 140-29C of Chapter 140, Subdivision and Land Development, or (2) so that it is isolated and unavailable for building purposes.
+Subtract land which in a previously approved subdivision was reserved for resource reasons such as flooding, or recreation.
+Ac.
+Subtract land used or zoned for another use, to include not necessarily limited to commercial or industrial uses a residential development, or land in a different zoning district than that of the primary use. s in Ac.
+EQUALS BASE SITE AREA Ac.

-15. Editor's Note: The Table of Performance Standards: Bulk and Area is included as an attachment to this chapter.
+^{15.} Editor's Note: The Table of Performance Standards: Bulk and Area is included as an attachment to this chapter.